When you've reached the limits of the free plan, it's time to upgrade to the growth plan.

 The growth plan usage is measured in blocks, and you need to pick an initial number of blocks.

 Sign up at the upgrade to growth page.

 A representative will contact you by email to schedule an appointment for a telephone call to complete the upgrade process to growth plan.
 This process can take several business days.
 We will ensure that your service is not impacted during this time.

 You'll be asked for the list of products to migrate, organization name, and number of blocks during your setup call.

 You initially decide how many blocks you want when you create your growth organization.
 You will be billed for those blocks at the start of your billing period.
-There are 3 types of blocks: Wi-Fi, cellular, and Tracker.
+There are 3 types of blocks: Wi-Fi or cellular.
 You can find the pricing below.

 If another block is needed:

 - No action is required and you will not experience any interruption; a block will be added automatically.

 - You will be billed for additional blocks at the end of the billing cycle, not at the time additional blocks are added.

 - This will increase the default number of blocks you are billed for in future months.
 The next billing cycle will include the new larger number of blocks.